-Erik was born in Miami Florida where he learned he learned the game of golf at the age of 12.
-Six years later Erik became the #1 ranked junior golfer in the United States and the 1998 AJGA Rolex Junior Player of the Year.
+Erik Compton was born in Miami Florida where he learned the game of golf at the age of 12.
+Six years later Erik was the number 1 junior golfer in the United States and the 1998 AJGA Rolex Junior Player of the Year.
 He accepted a scholarship to play golf for the University of Georgia, where he went on to become a two time All-American playing on the 2001 Palmer Cup and Walker Cup teams.

 Erik is best known throughout the golf world for his two heart transplants.
 His first heart transplant came in 1992, at the age of 12 and his second in 2008.
 For this, Compton was honored with the Ben Hogan Award in Augusta, Georgia during the 2009 Masters tournament.
 In 2012 Erik received the Babe Didrikson Zaharias Courage Award from the U.S. Sports Academy.
 In 2013 Erik was among many distinguished recipients of the Donate Life Champion award; an award given to role models in the sports community who have made a difference by inspiring others through their support for organ donation.

 Turning professional in 2001, Erik played on the Web.com and Canadian Tours in 2002, 2004-2007.
 Winning twice in 2004 earned Compton the Order of Merit title, and in 2005 he continued his success by winning the Hassan II Golf Trophy of Morocco.